Ballyconnell Surf Stats

 (light / offshore wind)

-This image illustrates the combination of swells directed at Ballyconnell over a normal July, based on 3720 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind or surf right at the coastline so we have chosen the most applicable grid node based on what we know about Ballyconnell.
+This chart describes the range of swells directed at Ballyconnell through a typical December and is based upon 3448 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coastline so we have chosen the optimum grid node based on what we know about Ballyconnell.
 In this particular case the best grid node is 27 km away (17 miles).
-The rose diagram describes the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing but without direction information.
-Five colours illustrate increasing wave sizes.
-Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These occurred only 10% of the time.
-Green and yellow represent increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
-In either graph, the area of any colour is proportional to how frequently that size swell was forecast.
-The diagram suggests that the prevailing swell direction, shown by the largest spokes, was W (which was the same as the most common wind direction).
-Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Ballyconnell and out to sea.
+The rose diagram describes the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but without direction information.
+Five colours represent increasing wave sizes.
+Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
+These were forecast only 10% of the time.
+Green and yellow illustrate increasing swell sizes and red illustrates highest swells greater than >3m (>10ft).
+In each graph, the area of any colour is proportional to how commonly that size swell happens.
+The diagram implies that the prevailing swell direction, shown by the largest spokes, was WNW, whereas the the dominant wind blows from the SW.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Ballyconnell and offshore.
 We combine these with the no surf category of the bar chart.
 To avoid confusion we don't show these in the rose plot.
-Because wind determines whether or not waves are clean enough to surf at Ballyconnell, you can select a similar diagram that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-During a typical July, swells large enough to cause surfable waves at Ballyconnell run for about 90% of the time.
+Because wind determines whether or not waves are clean enough to surf at Ballyconnell, you can view an alternative image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+Over an average December, swells large enough to cause surfable waves at Ballyconnell run for about 90% of the time.

 Also see Ballyconnell wind stats